DEV SITE .48

 Enterprising people like situations that involve using resources for personal or corporate economic gain.
 Such people may have an opportunistic frame of mind, and are drawn to commerce, trade and making deals.
 Some pursue sales and marketing occupations.
 Many will eventually end up owning their own business, or in management roles in larger organisations.
 They tend to be very goal-oriented and work best when focused on a target.
 Some have an entrepreneurial inclination.

-Entry - Pyrotechnician
+Entry / Progression - Pyrotechnician

-Explosives and pyrotechics in Ireland are very tightly controlled.
+Explosives and pyrotechnics in Ireland are very tightly controlled.
 Entrance into this career may be from a variety of integrated sources, depending on your chosen career goal.
 Examples of application of pyrotechnics as a career: Quarry blasting, Film & TV special effects, Engineering, Construction.

 Skills & certification in explosives are specialist skills.
 These skills include chemical engineering, ICT skills for automation, health & safety awareness.
-A background in the STEM skills – science, technology, engineering and maths may be of benefit as you develop this skillset.
+A background in the STEM skills – science, technology, engineering and math may be of benefit as you develop this skillset.

 Key Skills Certs:

-Blasting techniques/ Shot-firing, plant operations & Health and safety (Manual Handling, Fire-safety & Safepass), Working at Height, demolition & Earth Moving equipment tickets, Earth mover/ Tipper/ HGV tickets, Hazardous chemical ticket.
+Blasting techniques/shot-firing, plant operations & health and safety (Manual Handling, Fire-Safety & SafePass), Working at Height, demolition & earth moving equipment tickets, Earth mover/ Tipper/ HGV tickets, Hazardous chemical ticket.
 New entrants may be school leavers.
 Employers generally recruit people aged 18 years.
-Search FET Courses Nationwide options for individual key skill certs and NFQ level courses
+Search FET Courses nationwide options for individual key skill certs and NFQ level courses.

-Employers require that you have completed prior to employment to Comply with Haz Chem/ Explosives/ Quarrying Safety Guidelines from HSA.
+Employers require that you have completed training prior to employment to comply with HazChem/ Explosives/ Quarrying Safety Guidelines from HSA.

-Apprenticeship: Allied Engineering, Geo-Driller, Bricklayer / Stonelayer, Stone Cutter / Stone Mason NFQ Level 6-9 Search Apprenticeships
+Examples: Engineering, Geo-DrillerBricklayer / Stonelayer, Stone Cutter / Stone Mason.

-Professional Development & Associations
+Professional Development

 GOV.ie Dept of Justice Pyrotechnics guidelines